h3th-IV/post/README.md

         - GRANT ALL PRIVILEGES ON DATABASE mydatabase TO newUser;

-    - environment variables will look this:
+    - environment variables will look like this:
         - PG_HOST=localhost
         - PG_PORT=5432
         - PG_USER=newUser